4 Protestant Reformation & America

 Martin Luther at the Diet of Worms, 1521, Anton von Werner (1877)

-We need to understand some basics of Christian history to understand colonial, Revolutionary, and 19th century America.
-We won’t delve far into theology or matters of faith, but some basic church history will help explain the Protestant Reformation: a major schism whereby some Christians broke away from the Catholic Church that had monopolized Western Christianity from the 4th through the 16th century CE, or AD.
-Since the Catholic Church was the dominant institution in medieval Europe, this revolution shook Europe to the core and, in turn, cast a long shadow over America.
-The Reformation changed history in ways so embedded in the Western world that they’re easy to overlook or take for granted.
-For one, in a classic case where history “makes for strange bedfellows,” the Reformation’s challenge to Catholic doctrine reinforced the Scientific Revolution that was challenging church doctrine at the same time (and vice-versa), albeit from a different angle.
-Equally crucial, the Reformation sparked notions of representative government and equality and provided ideological justification for modern banking and capitalism just as the Age of Exploration was enriching upwardly mobile merchants who demanded political representation (previous chapter).
-In short, it’s impossible to unravel America’s Revolution, culture, or economy without understanding the Reformation as Protestantism was the religious context of democratic capitalism, the American system.
+We need to understand some basics of Christian history to understand colonial, Revolutionary, and even modern America.
+We won’t delve far into theology or matters of faith, but some basic church history will help explain the Protestant Reformation, a major schism whereby some Christians broke away from the Catholic Church that had monopolized Western Christianity from the 4th through the 16th century CE, or AD.
+Since the Catholic Church was the dominant institution in medieval Europe, this revolution cast a long shadow over America.
+The Reformation Martin Luther launched in 1517 CE changed Western culture so fundamentally that it’s easy to overlook or take for granted.
+For one, in a classic case where history “makes for strange bedfellows,” the Reformation’s challenge reinforced the Scientific Revolution that was simultaneously challenging Catholic doctrine (and vice-versa), if from a different angle.
+And the Reformation justified and dovetailed with self-governance and capitalism just as the Age of Exploration was enriching upwardly mobile merchants and bankers who demanded political representation (previous chapter).
+It’s impossible to unravel America without understanding the Reformation, as Protestantism was the religious context of its colonial settlement, Revolution (1775-1783), and ongoing core system of democratic capitalism.
 It also led to common schooling/widespread literacy, diary-keeping, and landscape/still-life painting while jump-starting overseas colonization.
-If these developments aren’t enough to warrant investigation, there is religion itself.
-The Reformation gave rise to all denominations of Protestant Christianity outside the established Church — or what we now call the Roman Catholic Church — including Quaker, Lutheran, Baptist, Presbyterian, Methodist, United Church of Christ, all manner of evangelical fundamentalism, and Mormonism, with each of these further sub-divided into various sects.
-The violence and political upheaval the Reformation uncorked in the 16th and 17th centuries drew on a starker distinction between Catholic and Protestant Christians than today, when the differences are subtle or even incidental.
-Today, for instance, Catholic parishioners read their own Bibles and Protestants celebrate Christmas, and neither blames natural disasters on the other.
-And, today, Protestant sanctuaries run from ornate to minimalist, whereas originally they were all bare-bones minimalist.
-Here we’ll trace some early Christian history forward through the Reformation and connect the dots from Europe through England to early American history.

 Early Christianity